piknotech/TrivialTorch/README.md

 >
 >- I don't think a general rule banning apps from a category is useful.
 Consider 100 very bad, useless or outdated apps existing in one category and one new app that is far better than all of them.
 The latter will be rejected.
 Why?
 Because the former were released alongside iOS 2.

-I find Apple's position highly crticial, defeating the **base ruleset** of App Review as I see it – only allowing apps that:
+I find Apple's position highly criticial, defeating the **base ruleset** of App Review as I see it – only allowing apps that:
 - are valuable to any user
 - don't exploit or harm the user
 - don't infringe anyone's rights or feelings an improper way